-I’m extremely relieved that all the children involved in this Los Angeles car-van accident escaped without any serious personal injuries.
-I wish them all the very best for a quick and complete recovery.
+I’m glad that the man and the woman who were injured in this car crash did not suffer catastrophic or fatal injuries.
+I wish them both the very best for a quick and complete recovery.

-According to California Highway Patrol’s 2007 Statewide Integrated Traffic Reporting System, there were 260 fatal car accidents and 27,110 injuries involving car accidents in the city of Los Angeles.
-In Los Angeles County as a whole, 712 deaths and 56,475 injuries were reported as a result of car accidents.
+According to California Highway Patrol’s 2007 traffic accident statistics, there were five fatal car accidents and 630 injuries involving traffic accidents in Santa Clarita.
+In Los Angeles County as a whole, 712 deaths and 56,475 injuries were reported as a result of car accidents in 2007.